Muhammad-Ashraf9/PD/Web APIs/WebAPIs-Day1.md

 > - not recommended to use this routing in WebAPI
 > - `api/{controller}/{id}` is the recommended routing in WebAPI
 > - no action in the routing as the action is mapped according to the HTTP method (GET, POST, PUT, DELETE)
-> -  thats why every method has to have a unique (URI + HTTP) method
+> -  that's why every method has to have a unique (URI + HTTP) method

 > [!done] HTTP Methods (verbs)
 >